jaypanchal14/Competitive-programming/README.md

 # Competitive-programming
-Repository having code-snippets for CP problems, written in CPP language.
+Repository having code-snippets for CP problems or other important topics from ML.